Death reversed Meaning

 The Death card shows some sort of dramatic change in order to have a new beginning.
 It is often associated with some sort of loss, failure, or destruction.
 The overall tone of this card is dark and not good.
 Thus, your answer is no.

-Keywords: tarot cards, tarot meanings, Death tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Death tarot card mean, reversed meaning

 Edit Registered users can edit tarot cards meanings.
 Please register / login to be able Edit content

 This card depicts a man who is sitting on a stool, who's holding onto two pentacles in a totally protecting and tight posture.
 It s nearly as though he's hoarding them out of fear of loss.
 One pentacle is balanced precariously on his head, whilst some other one is tightly clutched between his very own hands, and there are two of them which might be securely located underneath his feet.
 He is making sure that there is truely no one touching his coins.
 At the same time, he is likewise unable to transport because he's holding the coins so tightly.
 In different words, he's restrained from acting because he is holding too tight to his possessions.
 To some, money does now not usually carry freedom.